Skip to main content

 Building the National Coast Guard Museum

-Opening in 2026: A Museum to Honor, Engage, Educate, and Inspire.
+Opening Spring 2027: A Museum to Honor, Engage, Educate, and Inspire.

 The National Coast Guard Museum Association understands the value of museums and the purpose they serve in society.
 Our mission is to support the creation, sustainability, and growth of the National Coast Guard Museum.